 Don’t bargain too low

-Even though most Thai vendors will usually always give you a price higher than the actual one, you should never bargain too low.
+When shopping at local markets, most Thai vendors will usually always give you a price higher than the actual one, expecting you to bargain but you should never bargain too low.
 Bargaining is a part of Thai culture and most vendors will expect you to bargain (that’s why they always start with a higher price) but never bargain too low because some people might get offended.
 As a rule of thumb, if you’re not ready to pay at least half of the initial price, don’t bargain at all.

 Don’t swim in the Southern Andaman in the low season